-- Oxford's glory ended with the American Revolution.
-Gone were the British vessels with their various imported goods.
-Tobacco was replaced by wheat as cash crop.
-Businesses went bankrupt and the population decreased.
+- Oxford's glory ended with the American Revolution (1765-1783), when with the British ships also ended goods import.
+As main crop, tobacco was replaced by wheat, most businesses bankrupt and the population decreased.

 The Oxford cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Oxford, Maryland.